KenAkatzuki/KenAkatzuki.github.io/README.md

 ## How to Visit

-You can visit the live site at [KenAkatzuki.github.io](https://KenAkatzuki.github.io).
+You can visit the live site at by clicking My Room.

 ## About This Project